 As I have written before, in Amsterdam you can easily find museums for anything you could possibly imagine.
 Recently I bumped into something interesting – Amsterdam Cheese Museum.
-It is located in the charming Jordaan neighborhood, a step away from the Anne Frank House.
+It is located in the charming Jordaan neighborhood, a step away from the Anne Frank House and one of the top free things to do in Amsterdam.

 Green with green pesto, blue with lavender and even pink (red) with red pesto.

-If you happen to like some type of cheese you can buy it.
+If you happen to like some type of cheese in the Amsterdam cheese museum, you can buy it.
 Also, there are gift sets that include several different types of cheese, wooden boards, cheese knives, slicer and so on.

 I took the narrow staircase down to the lower floor.
 Here you can find the museum, where you can learn more about the path of the milk from the farm to your table.
 There are also displayed interesting tools, which are used to collect the milk in the past and some modern devices.